-- Title of Event.
+- 1 Title of Event.
 All Supplementary Regulations and Programmes must include the words "A Round of The Sammy Miller British Trials Bike Championship". - 2 Qualifying Meetings.
-The list of events may be found in the current ACU Fixture List. - 3 Eligibility: Open to all riders of machines in the following classes - CLASS 1 Pre-Unit Rigids Pre 65 - CLASS 2 British Pre 70 Pre-Unit/Unit/2Stroke (Twinshocks) - CLASS 3 Machines with twinshock rear suspension and drum brakes as at the time of manufacture which are not eligible for class 2 - CLASS 4 Sidecar machines eligible for classes 1, 2 and 3
+The list of events may be found in the current ACU Fixture List. - 3 Eligibility: Open to all riders of machines in the following classes - CLASS 1 Pre-Unit Rigids Pre 65 - CLASS 2 British Pre 70 Pre-Unit/Unit/2Stroke (Twinshocks)

+CLASS 3 - Machines with twinshock rear suspension and drum brakes as at the time of manufacture which are not eligible for class 2

+CLASS 4 - Sidecar machines eligible for classes 1, 2 and 3

-All the above to be run on the EASY route
+All the above to be run on the route B.

-- CLASS 5 British Pre 70 Pre-Unit/Unit/2 Stroke (Twinshocks) - CLASS 6 Machines with twinshock rear suspension and drum brakes as at the time of manufacture which are not eligible for class 5
+CLASS 5 - British Pre 70 Pre-Unit/Unit/2 Stroke (Twinshocks)

+CLASS 6 - Machines with twinshock rear suspension and drum brakes as at the time of manufacture which are not eligible for class 5

-The above classes to be run on the HARD route.
+The above classes to be run on the route A.

-Classes 1, 2 & 5 must have British Engine, Carburettor, Forks (Max 35mm) and hubs, Original or Replica Frame.
+Classes 1, 2 & 5 must have British Engine, Carburettor, Forks (Max 35mm) and hubs.
+All classes must have Original or Replica Frames of which at least 50 have been made.
 An additional Non-Championship class for Air-cooled Monos and Trail bikes may be added at the organisers discretion.
 However priority must be given to Championship entrants if the number of entries is limited.

-- 4 Course.
+- Course.
 The course should be between 30 and 50 miles in length and include 25 to 35 subsections suited to the type of machine and rider entered.
 It is recommended that steep drops and tight turns are avoided.
 Alternative easier route sections should be used for classes 1, 2, 3 & 4.
 Suitable off-road events of a shorter length may be allowed at the discretion of the Trials and Enduro Committee. - 5 Method of Marking.
 As per TSR22B Non-Stop. - 6 Starting Intervals.
 All riders must start at one minute intervals, by class. - 7 Time.
 If a time restraint is applied to part of or all of the Trial, it shall be in the form of an individual Time Allowance for each rider and the details given in the Supplementary Regulations or Final Instructions - 8 Championship Points.
-Any rider who finishes an event shall be eligible for Championship points.
+Any entry once accepted by the organiser renders the rider eligible for awards and Championship points.
 Championship points will be awarded to the top 15 eligible finishers in each class at each round on the following scale: